mbta/screens/docs/tech_specs/screens_by_alert.md

-One potential alternative to this timestamp-based approach is to schedule the expiration and automatic self-refresh of each piece of data at the same time as it's added, and cancel any scheduled expirations whenever new data comes in.
+One potential alternative to this timestamp-based approach is to schedule the expiration and automatic self-refresh of each piece of data at the same time as it's added, and cancel+reset the appropriate scheduled expiration whenever new data comes in.

 Data structure:
 ```ex